Eric Ambler: Writing career

 Five of Ambler's six early works are regarded as classic thrillers.

-Among Ambler's most notable works are The Mask of Dimitrios (1939) (published in the US under the title A Coffin for Dimitrios).
+Among Ambler's most notable works is The Mask of Dimitrios (1939) (published in the US under the title A Coffin for Dimitrios).
 It was adapted as a film titled film in 1944.
 Also notable was The Light of Day (1962), adapted as the 1964 film Topkapi.

 In contrast to most spy novels published before his works, the protagonists in Ambler's novels are rarely professional spies, policemen, or counterintelligence operatives.
 They are usually amateurs who find themselves unwillingly in the company of hardened criminals, revolutionaries or spies.
 The protagonist usually begins out of his depth, but eventually manages to surprise himself as well as the professionals with decisive actions that outwit his far more experienced opponents.

 That plot is used, for example, in Journey into Fear, Epitaph for a Spy, The Mask of Dimitrios, The Night-Comers/State of Siege, Passage of Arms, The Light of Day, Dirty Story, The Levanter and Doctor Frigo.

 Another recurring plot element is statelessness and exile: characters who are exiled from their homelands or who face the danger of being exiled and not granted residence in any country.

 Ambler was also a successful screenwriter and lived in Los Angeles in his later years.
 Other classic movies based on his work include Journey into Fear (1943), starring Joseph Cotten, and an original screenplay, The October Man (1947).

+He received an Academy Award nomination for his work on the film The Cruel Sea (1953), adapted from the novel by Nicholas Monsarrat.

 He wrote the screenplay for A Night to Remember about the sinking of the Titanic, along with many other screenplays, particularly those concerning stories and adventures at sea.

 Ambler published his autobiography in 1985, Here Lies.
 He created the 1960 American detective TV series Checkmate.